panchanandevops/K8s-demo-project/README.md

 ```bash
 kubectl apply -k kustomize/overlays/production
 ```
-Explore the [Kustomize README](kustomize/README.md) in the `kustomize` directory for details on customization and deployment using Kustomize.
+Explore the [Kustomize ](kustomize/)  directory for details on customization and deployment using Kustomize.

 ### Plain YML Code